Skip to main content

 • “Half of my playthrough I played on the first public version (I think) and half with the day one patch (I think), and while this problem was somewhat remedied it still persists: the game's performance is kind of... not great.”

-Character development in the game is praised for its engaging designs and art, contributing to a captivating atmosphere.
-However, some players express a desire for deeper character arcs and more substantial world-building, feeling that while the visuals are impressive, the narrative could benefit from further exploration of its characters and their relationships.
-Overall, the game successfully combines appealing aesthetics with moments of heartfelt character growth, though there is room for improvement in future installments.
+The character development in the game is praised for its engaging designs and art style, contributing to an immersive atmosphere.
+However, many players express a desire for deeper character arcs and more substantial world-building, indicating that while the visuals are strong, the narrative and emotional depth could be enhanced in future installments.
+Overall, the character designs are a highlight, but the development of characters and their stories leaves room for improvement.

 • “Came for the well-endowed goat being, stayed for the plot, character development, scary scenes, choice matters, and art!”